-- complaint had been made but he was not told specific information regarding the nature of the complaint; - (d) that the Applicant had harassed the Complainant throughout the production of King Lear but that the alleged genital touching had only occurred during the final week of the production; - (e) that another board member of the Sydney Theatre Company had confirmed that the incident had occurred; - (f) that other members of the Sydney Theatre Company were aware of the Applicant's conduct and felt strongly about it; - (g) that further similar complaints have been made to the Sydney Theatre Company about the Applicant's conduct; - (h) that the Sydney Theatre Company had changed its HR policies and practices as a result of the complaint against the Applicant; - (i) that the Sydney Theatre Company had vowed to never work with the Applicant again; - (j) that Meyne Wyatt had published a Facebook post which stated "I was in the show.
+- 36.7 prior to publishing the third matter complained of, the Respondents had the following information: - (a) that set out in the preceding particular; - (b) that the Sydney Theatre Company had prepared a report following its investigation of the complaint; - (c) that the Applicant had a conversation with Patrick McIntyre, the Executive Director a board member of the Sydney Theatre Company, on about 9 or 10 November 2017 during which conversation the Applicant was told that a complaint had been made of inappropriate conduct but he was not told specific information regarding the nature of the complaint; - (d) that the Applicant had harassed the Complainant throughout the production of King Lear but that the alleged genital touching had only occurred during the final week of the production; - that another board member of the Sydney Theatre Company had confirmed that the incident had occurred; - (e1) that the complaint made was about sexual harassment by the Applicant; - (f) that other members of the Sydney Theatre Company were aware of the Applicant's conduct and felt strongly about it; - (g) that further similar complaints have been made to the Sydney Theatre Company about the Applicant's conduct; - (h) that the Sydney Theatre Company had changed its HR policies and practices as a result of the complaint against the Applicant; - that the Sydney Theatre Company had vowed to never work with the Applicant again; - (j) that Meyne Wyatt had published a Facebook post which stated "I was in the show.
 I believe whoever has come forward.
 It's time for Sydney Theatre Company and the industry in Australia and worldwide to make a stand on this behaviour!!!
 It's been going on for far too long!
-And this culture of protecting people in power has to stop"; - (k) that Meyne Wyatt had worked on the production of King Lear; - (I) that Brendan McClelland had published a Tweet which stated "It wasn't a misunderstanding.
-It wasn't a joke"; - (m) that Brendan McClelland had worked alongside the Complainant; - that Brendan McClelland was at the time working on the Sydney Theatre Company's production of The Three Sisters; - 36.8 the Respondents were reasonably satisfied about the sources of the information in the matters complained of and the integrity, authenticity and accuracy of those sources; - 36.9 the Respondents believed what it published to be true;
+And this culture of protecting people in power has to stop"; - (k) that Meyne Wyatt had worked on the production of King Lear;

+- (I) that Brandon Brendan McClelland had published a Tweet which stated "It wasn't a misunderstanding.
+It wasn't a joke"; - (m) that Brandon Brendan McClelland had worked alongside the Complainant; - (n) that Brandon Brendan McClelland was at the time working on the Sydney Theatre Company's production of The Three Sisters;